 Intent

-At Highwood Primary School, we want our pupils to explore a range of significant historical periods in time, both in Britain and in civilisations around the world.
-They will learn about the lives and achievements of important individuals in the past allowing them understand the historical context in which to place the past, the present and the future.
-This will build their understanding of the process and reasons for change over time.
+At Highwood Primary School, we want our pupils to explore a range of significant historical periods, both in Britain and in civilisations around the world.
+They will learn about the lives and achievements of important individuals in the past, allowing them understand the historical context in which to place the past, the present and the future.
+They will take part in enjoyable and memorable learning experiences, which help them develop a curiosity about the local and wider world and to understand how it came to be this way.
+We encourage pupils to make connections, compare and contrast, draw conclusions, and ask perceptive questions in their journey of becoming inquisitive historians through providing an inspiring curriculum.
+We aim to:

 Implementation